Gsk.Transform

 Strings printed via [method`Gsk`.Transform.to_string] can be read in again successfully using this function.

-If string does not describe a valid transform, False is returned and None is put in out_transform.
+If string does not describe a valid transform, false is returned and NULL is put in out_transform.

 equal(second)